Iran transfers 5 Iranian-American prisoners to house arrest in step toward deal for ultimate release

 It remains unclear how many Iranian-Americans are held by Tehran, which does not recognize dual citizenship.

-Three of the prisoners were identified as Siamak Namazi, who was detained in 2015 and later sentenced to 10 years in prison on internationally criticized spying charges; Sharghi, a venture capitalist sentenced to 10 years; and Morad Tahbaz, a British-American conservationist of Iranian descent who was arrested in 2018 and also received a 10-year sentence.
+The prisoners include Siamak Namazi, who was detained in 2015 and later sentenced to 10 years in prison on internationally criticized spying charges; Sharghi, a venture capitalist sentenced to 10 years; and Morad Tahbaz, a British-American conservationist of Iranian descent who was arrested in 2018 and also received a 10-year sentence.

 Iran, meanwhile, has said it seeks the release of Iranian prisoners held in the U.S.